FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 **Constant Smagorinsky**

-The Smagorinsky-Lilly model is based on the assumption, that the turbulent viscosity below the filter width $\Delta$, here we focus on explicit LES with $\mf \Delta = \Delta x$, may be described with
+The Smagorinsky-Lilly model is based on the assumption, that the turbulent viscosity below the filter width $\Delta$, here we focus on implicit LES with $\mf \Delta = \Delta x$, may be described with

 $$
 \mf \mu_t = \langle\rho\rangle C_S^2\Delta^2\|\textbf{S}\|